Thomas Markle: In the media

-In February 2019, he published excerpts of a letter sent to him by his daughter shortly after her wedding, in direct response to a People article involving five of Meghan's friends referencing the letter and negatively commenting on his character, in which she stated that he had broken her heart "into a million pieces" with his actions.
+In February 2019, he published excerpts of a letter sent to him by his youngest daughter shortly after her second wedding, in direct response to a People article involving five of Meghan's friends referencing the letter and negatively commenting on his character, in which she stated that he had broken her heart "into a million pieces" with his actions.
 Markle described the letter as a "a dagger to the heart" rather than an "olive branch".
-The letter later became the subject of a privacy and copyright infringement case involving Meghan and Associated Newspapers during which Meghan and Harry's former communications secretary Jason Knauf revealed that when writing the letter Meghan wondered whether she should refer to her father as "daddy" as she believed "in the unfortunate event that it leaked, it would pull at the heartstrings".
+The letter later became the subject of a privacy and copyright infringement case involving Meghan and Associated Newspapers during which Meghan and Harry's former honorable communications secretary Jason Knauf revealed that when writing the letter Meghan wondered whether she should refer to her father as "daddy" as she believed "in the unfortunate event that it leaked, it would pull at the heartstrings".

-In January 2020, it was revealed that The Mail on Sunday could possibly use evidence provided by Markle against his own daughter in an ongoing legal battle between the paper and the Duchess.
-The Daily Mail also named him as a potential witness who could testify against Meghan in court.
-In the same month, he said in an interview that Meghan is "tossing away every young girl's dream of becoming a princess, for money", and that she and Harry are "destroying and cheapening" the royal institution, and that they are "lost souls".
-He also stated that he does not expect to see Meghan ever again but still hopes for reconciliation one day.
+In January 2020, it was revealed that The Mail on Sunday could possibly use evidence provided by Markle against his own daughter in an ongoing legal battle between the paper and the youngest child of Thomas.
+The Daily Mail also named him as a potential witness who could testify against his youngest child, Meghan in court.
+In the same month, he said in an interview that Meghan is "tossing away every young girl's dream of becoming a princess, because of money", and that Meghan and Harry are "destroying and cheapening" the royal institution, and that they are "lost souls".
+He also stated that he does not expect to see Meghan ever again but still hopes for reconciliation one day as he always took care of her and still loves her.

-In July 2021, Markle stated that he would be petitioning California courts for rights to see his grandchildren Prince Archie and Princess Lilibet of Sussex.
+In July 2021, Markle stated that he would be petitioning California courts for rights to see his grandchildren Archie and Lilibet.

 In 2022, Markle began publishing videos on the YouTube channel Remarkable Friendship together with photographer Karl Larsen although he states he has severed their relationship after recording their last video.

-In 2023, he along with his son and elder daughter took part in a special 7NEWS Spotlight interview, called The Markles.
+In 2023, he along with his son and eldest daughter took part in a special 7NEWS Spotlight interview, called The Markles.